wdmapp/gtensor/README.md

 cmake -S . -B build -DCMAKE_PREFIX_PATH=/opt/gtensor
 ```

+The default gtensor device, set with the `GTENSOR_DEVICE` cmake variable
+when installing gtensor, can be overridden by setting `GTENSOR_DEVICE`
+again in the client application before the call to `find_library(gtensor)`,
+typically via the `-D` cmake command line option.
+This can be useful to debug
+an application by setting `-DGTENSOR_DEVICE=host`, to see if the problem is
+related to the hybrid device model or is an algorithmic problem, or to run a
+host-only interactive debugger.
+Note that only devices specified with
+`GTENSOR_BUILD_DEVICES` at gtensor install time are available (the default
+device and `host` if no option was specified).

 ### Using gtensor as a subdirectory or git submodule

 gtensor also supports usage as a subdiretory of another cmake project.
 This